 (ii) have been prepared by a QRE;

-have been prepared in accordance with PRMS or COGEH;
+have been prepared in accordance with PRMS;

-be based on a general discussion in Form A, that avoids misleading statements.
+be based on a general discussion in Form 1, that avoids misleading statements.
 The discussion should include the technologies used to establish the appropriate level of certainty for the reserve estimates.
 This discussion should describe methodologies used for the reserve bookings, and how in-place volumes were calculated, production tests were interpreted and recovery factors assigned.

 have been made assuming that development of each property, in respect of which the estimate is made, will occur, without regard to the likely availability to the reporting entity of funding required for that development, where reported under the category ‘Justified for Development’; and

-in the case of estimates of possible reserves of related future net revenue disclosed in writing, also include a cautionary statement that is proximate to the estimate to the following effect:
+in the case of estimates of possible reserves and related future net revenue disclosed in writing, also include a cautionary statement that is proximate to the estimate to the following effect:

 “Possible reserves are those additional reserves that are less certain to be recovered than probable reserves.
 There is a 10% probability that the quantities actually recovered will equal or exceed the sum of proved plus probable plus possible reserves”